Learning Disability Today

 Supporting professionals working in learning disability and autism services

-Parliamentary committee calls for greater protection from online learning disability hate crime
+Greater protection from online learning disability hate crime and abuse

 The Petitions Committee, a parliamentary committee of the House of Commons, has published its report “Online abuse and the experience of disabled people”.
 The report reveals the extreme level of abuse that disabled people receive online, calling for legislative change to give them same protections as those who suffer hate crime due to race or religion.